Columbus Blue Jackets player Johnny Gaudreau, brother Matthew killed in NJ crash, police say

 A South Jersey native known as "Johnny Hockey" who grew up a fan of the Philadelphia Flyers, Johnny Gaudreau played for the Little Flyers, a youth hockey organization based in Aston, Pennsylvania, starting at the PeeWee level in 2004 and continuing into the 2008-09 season.

-Both brothers played for Boston College and Johnny won the Heisman Trophy of college hockey, the Hobey Baker Award, in 2014.
-Johnny was a contributor to BC's NCAA championship win in 2012, as well.
+Both brothers played for Boston College, and Johnny won the Heisman Trophy of college hockey, the Hobey Baker Award, in 2014.
+Johnny also contributed to BC's NCAA championship win in 2012.

-Johnny Gaudreau was drafted by the Calgary Flames in the 2011 NHL Draft.
-In 2022, he opted for free agency and signed with Columbus.
+Johnny Gaudreau was drafted by the Calgary Flames in the 2011 NHL draft.
+In 2022, he signed with Columbus as a free agent.

 Both Johnny and Matthew went to Gloucester Catholic High School in Gloucester City, New Jersey, and both played hockey there.
 Matthew served as coach of the Gloucester Catholic hockey team after a five-year pro career.